An Overview of Lersivirine

 In a Phase IIb study, two different doses of lersivirine taken once daily were compared with the FDA-approved NNRTI efavirenz (brand name: Sustiva) taken once daily in HIV-infected participants.
 The participants had never taken HIV medicines before entering the study (treatment-naive).
 Study participants, whether given lersivirine or efavirenz,also received other HIV medicines as part of their background regimens.
 (A background regimen is a combination of drugs that are not being studied as the investigational drug[s] in the clinical trial, but are being given to help control a participant's HIV infection.)6

 In this study, both doses of lersivirine proved as effective as efavirenz.
 In terms of safety, lersivirine and efavirenz had differences.
 Fewer severe side effects and fewer incidents of rash occurred with the use of lersivirine than with the use of efavirenz.
 The most common side effects that occurred in patients taking lersivirine were nausea and headache.6

 In the Phase IIb study discussed under the previous question, the most common side effects associated with lersivirine use after 48 weeks of treatment were nausea and headache.
 Rash was also reported, but it was not a common occurrence associated with lersivirine.6

 Because lersivirine is still being studied, information on possible side effects of the drug is not complete.
 As testing of lersivirine continues, additional information on possible side effects will be gathered.

 Where can I get more information about clinical trials studying lersivirine?

 I am interested in participating in a clinical trial of lersivirine.
-How can I find more information about participating in a clinical trial of an investigational drug?
+How can I find more information about participating in a clinical trial?